Zalewa/adfotg/README.md

 Provided you have the Raspberry Pi Zero, do the following:

-1. Download or build the release package.
-2. `pip3 install <package>`
+1. `pip3 install adfotg`
-3. `xdftool` is essential but needs to be installed separately.
+2. `xdftool` is essential but needs to be installed separately.
    This can be installed from `pip2 install amitools`

 The adfotg package is not in PyPI, yet.